 Crowd favorites?
 Lighty blinky glow in the dark toys, like blinking spiders or finger lights.
 I have a whole list of suggestions along this route in this blog post. (click here)

 Mario themed favorite?
 Definitely these mustache whistles.
 The parents are going to curse your name for a bit, but the kids will be wildly delighted and these whistles look just like a Mario mustache.
-Also available at Oriental Trading.
+Also available on Amazon.

 The added bonus to non-candy treats?
 There isn’t any candy to hang around for you to accidentally eat before Halloween.
 But maybe your willpower is far greater than mine…